atteneder/glTFast/README.md

 > Note: You have to have a GIT LFS client (large file support) installed on your system.
 Otherwise you will get an error that the native library file (dll on Windows) is corrupt!

 If you use Unity older than 2019.1, you additionally have to add `DRACO_UNITY` to your projects scripting define symbols in the player settings.

+### Open Source Unity Package Registry

+glTFast can also be installed from the [Open Source Unity Package Registry](https://openupm.com/packages/com.atteneder.gltfast/) (experimental).

 ### Legacy installation